elyby/docs/source/en/skins-system.rst

 +++++++++++++++

 You can also perform a skin and cape request by passing the nickname through the GET parameter.
-This feature is used to pass analytical parameters on the game versions up to 1.5.2, when the nickname is simply appended to the end of the line.
-To do this, the entire string is arranged in such a way that the last parameter was :samp:`name`, after appending a nickname to which you get a full request string for textures.
+This feature is used to pass analytical parameters of game versions up to 1.5.2, where the nickname is simply appended to the end of the line.
+To do this, the entire string is arranged in such a way that the last parameter is :samp:`name`, after appending a nickname to which you get a full request string for textures.

 .. function:: /skins?name={nickname}.png